MatthewZMD/.emacs.d/README.md

 ## Winner

-Winner, a mode to restore previous window layouts.
+Winner mode allows you to restore previous window layouts, providing a quick way to manage your workspace.

 ```emacs-lisp
 (use-package winner